 The Revolutionary War events that took place within the grounds of Van Cortlandt Park most likely did not leave a significant below ground imprint except in the eastern area of the park, near the present project site, where the Stockbridge Indians were ambushed and buried.
-No historical structures were depicted in the Croton Woods WTP site location on any of the historical maps reviewed.
-In addition, a visit to the proposed Croton Woods WTP project site yielded no evidence of visible historical remains.
+No historical structures were depicted in the Shandler WTP site location on any of the historical maps reviewed.
+In addition, a visit to the proposed Shandler WTP project site yielded no evidence of visible historical remains.

-No dwellings, barns, or other historical structures were depicted in the location of Croton Woods on any of the historical maps reviewed.
+No dwellings, barns, or other historical structures were depicted in the location of the Shandler Recreation Area on any of the historical maps reviewed.
 As a result, the potential for historical site sensitivity is low.

-• Historic Resources
+Historic Resources

 According to the current design plan, the proposed WTP would be located to the east of the New Croton Aqueduct and the Major Deegan Expressway.
-While no historic buildings are located on the site, the existing New Croton Aqueduct may be eligible for listing on the National Register of Historic Places.
+While no historic buildings are located on the site, the New Croton Aqueduct may be eligible for listing on the National Register of Historic Places:

-The main body of the wooded area is located to the west of Jerome Avenue.
-On the east side of Jerome Avenue, to the southeast of the project site, is Woodlawn Cemetery.
+The main body of the recreation area is located to the west of Jerome Avenue.
+On the east side of Jerome Avenue, is Woodlawn Cemetery.
 This historic cemetery has numerous extravagant mausoleums, memorials, and tombstones in which several affluent citizens of New York are interred.
 Woodlawn is also noted for the elaborately groomed grounds and manicured lawns.
-Because the proposed site is located west of Jerome Avenue, construction at Croton Woods would not visually impact the cemetery.
+Because the proposed site is located west of Jerome Avenue, construction at the Shandler Recreation Facility would not visually impact the cemetery.

 The proposed water treatment facility site is also visually and physically separated from any historic structures.
-Therefore, the proposed construction would not impact on standing historic and/or National Register structures, such as the Van Cortlandt Mansion, located approximately one mile away in the southwestern section of the park.
+Therefore, the proposed construction would not impact on standing historic and/or landmarked structures, such as the Van Cortlandt Mansion, located approximately 1 mile away in the southwestern section of the park.
 The mansion is now operated by the National Society of Colonial Dames.